President Ilham Aliyev Approves Cultural Concept 'Azerbaijani Culture 2040' - Decree

 President of the Republic of Azerbaijan Ilham Aliyev signed the relevant decree.

-The document was signed to create a modern cultural model that ensures the protection of national and spiritual values, and ensures systematic and sustainable development in the field of culture.
+"Guided by paragraphs 3 and 32 of Article 109 of the Constitution of the Republic of Azerbaijan, to create a modern model of culture that ensures the protection of national and spiritual values in the Republic of Azerbaijan and ensures systematic and sustainable development in the field of culture, I hereby decree:

+1. To approve the“Concept of Culture of the Republic of Azerbaijan”Culture of Azerbaijan – 2040" (hereinafter referred to as the Concept).

-report to the president of Azerbaijan once a year on the implementation status of the measures envisaged in the concept;
+2.2. inform the President of the Republic of Azerbaijan once a year on the status of implementation of the measures provided for in the Concept;

-Monitoring and evaluation of the implementation of the measures envisaged in the concept will be carried out by the Center for Analysis of Economic Reforms and Communication on the order of the Ministry of Culture of Azerbaijan.
+3. The Center for Economic Reform Analysis and Communication should monitor and evaluate the implementation of the measures provided for in the Concept based on an order from the Ministry of Culture of the Republic of Azerbaijan.

-The Cabinet of Ministers of Azerbaijan must resolve issues arising from this decree.
+4. The Cabinet of Ministers of the Republic of Azerbaijan should resolve issues arising from this Decree, the document says.

 Legal Disclaimer: